aeolusheath/webpack-certain-features/webpack-code-splitting/README.md

-# time-line
+# webpack certain feature practice

-> some features in webpack, every single direcotry is a certain feature
+> some features in webpack, every single direcotry is a certain feature.

+> project's dist directory has a simple Dockerfile , you can run built static files on your local nigix server by docker

 ## Build Setup